epics-base/p4p/documentation/server.rst

 This may be restricted by inspecting the `Value` returned by 'op.value()' to see which fields are marked as changed with eg. `Value.changed()`.

-A client put operation can be failed with eg. 'op.done(err="oops")'.
+A client put operation can be failed with eg. 'op.done(error="oops")'.

 In the put handler function 'pv' is the `SharedPV` and 'op' is a `ServerOperation`.